zchee/golang-wiki/Modules.md

    ```
    $ go mod init
    ```
    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.

-   If `go mod` cannot automatically determine an appropriate module path (e.g., if running outside of VCS), or if you need to otherwise override that path, you can supply the module path as follows:
+   `go mod` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if it does not automatically determine the module path, or if you need to otherwise override that path, you can supply the module path as follows:

    ```
-   $ go mod init example.com/my/module/v2
+   $ go mod init github.com/you/hello
    ```

 3. Build the module.
 This will automatically add missing or unconverted dependencies as needed to satisfy imports for this particular build invocation: